 - Jiu Jitsu Half guard attacks

-The BJJ half guard is a real jiu jitsu opportunity for sweeping your opponent or transition to leg locks and many other ju jitsu submissions and transitions.
+The BJJ half guard is a real jiu jitsu opportunity to sweep your opponent or transition to leg locks and many other ju jitsu submissions and transitions.

 source: BJJ Joe

 What can you do from the rubber guard position?
 The rubber guard is a very effective guard in jiu jitsu and MMA as it prevents the opponent’s striking and keeps the guard player safe.